 Spoiled ballot instructions must be included on ballots, as it is part of American culture to attempt to fix mistakes.
 Spoiled ballot instructions are for what to do when a voter makes a mistake marking their ballot.
-Unless election administrators indicate on the ballot what to do if voters spoil their ballots, voters may try to rectify their mistake instead of asking for a new ballot, which would result in that voter casting a ballot that would not be counted.
+Unless election administrators indicate on the ballot what to do if voters spoil their ballots, voters may try to rectify their mistake instead of asking for a new ballot, which would result in a voter casting a ballot that would not be counted.

 Ballots designated as “irregular” by counties and cities are often a combination of overvotes and undervotes.
 Overvotes are votes “in which the voter has indicated a preference for more than the maximum number of selections allowed”.
 Overvotes most likely result from a voter’s mistake.
 On the other hand, undervotes are “votes in which the voter has selected fewer candidates than allowed or has skipped voting for the office entirely.”
 They may be an intentional choice to skip the race or to “bullet vote,” but it may also result from a voter’s mistake.

 How to Ensure Good Ballot Design to Minimize Irregular Ballots?